top of page

 • 3 min read

 We are in the age of AI.
 Everything is either already automated or in the process of becoming so.
-From the smallest things to the largest, life has become simpler, easier.
+From the smallest things to the largest, life has become simpler and easier.

-And in many ways, that ease made people lazy.
+In many ways, that ease has made people lazy.

-We don’t clean our places ourselves anymore.
-We don’t write ourselves, arrange things ourselves, and sometimes we don’t even think fully by ourselves.
+We don’t clean our spaces ourselves anymore.
+We don’t write, arrange, or sometimes even think fully by ourselves.
 At one point, the world shown in WALL-E felt uncomfortably close to reality.

-But that doesn’t feel true anymore.
+But that perception has changed.
 The shift happened slowly, and somewhere along the way, people began to notice and push back.

 Going Back To Creating

-People are going back to creating again.
-They’re also going back to old tools — not old as in the 2010s, but older.
-The 70s.
-The 80s.
+People are returning to creating again.
+They’re also revisiting old tools—not old as in the 2010s, but older.
+The 70s and 80s.

 I’ve seen an influencer using a manual hand-held juicer instead of an electric one.
 Someone keeps little old Lenox Village containers in their kitchen.
-Someone else preserved their grandmother’s kitchen exactly as it was, because it turned out to be much more accessible and productive to use.
+Another person preserved their grandmother’s kitchen exactly as it was, realizing it was much more accessible and productive to use.

-Old fashion, old songs, old ways of living, old ways of raising kids.
-It feels like people have subconsciously realised that this might have been the better way to live life, not just breathe through it by automating everything.
+Old fashion, old songs, old ways of living, and old ways of raising kids are making a comeback.
+It feels like people have subconsciously realized that this might have been the better way to live life—not just to breathe through it by automating everything.

 Health As A Present Choice

 Youth today are far more health-conscious.
 They go to gyms, hike, cycle, and run marathons.
-Alcohol doesn’t hold the same place it once did — younger generations drink far less than before, and that has impacted alcohol sales globally.
+Alcohol doesn’t hold the same place it once did— younger generations drink far less than before, impacting alcohol sales globally.
 At the same time, there’s more spending on skincare across genders.

 Health doesn’t feel like something to fix later anymore.
 It’s part of everyday thinking.